MinusGix/jsmagi/README.md

                 e1[e1.C = 2] = "C";
             })(p = t.Thing || (t.Thing = {}));
 ```
-and maybe insert comments specifying that it is a ts enum
+and maybe insert comments specifying that it is a ts enum.

 For functions like these we can expand them out, to just use the variable directly.

 ### Source Maps
 TODO: might be able to use source maps for some better results?
+Some websites provide them.

 ### Weird Argument order
 Sometimes you see `undefined !== v` or `a.thing !== 0` or `"object" == typeof e1`, which is an unnatural ordering (I think so, at least?).
 We could try to detect this and swap the arguments around.